 There’s another story to the ’71 election.
 In the Democratic runoff Edwards defeated previously little known state senator J. Bennett Johnston of Shreveport.
 Incumbent U.S. Senator Allen Ellender died shortly after that election and Johnston, riding the momentum of his impressive gubernatorial campaign was elected to Ellender’s seat.
 That began a long, distinguished and powerful career in Washington for Johnston.
 I once asked him if in retrospect he is glad he lost that gubernatorial runoff to Edwards.
 Johnston merely grinned.
 I think he knew that he came out ahead.

 No contest here.
-This was easily the pivotal moment in Louisiana’s Twentieth Century politics.
+This was easily the pivotal moment in Louisiana’s 20th Century politics.
 Huey Long built a legacy that, as continued by his brother Earl, would dominate the state’s politics for the next three decades.
 While politics in other states was described as Republicans vs. Democrats, Liberals vs. Conservatives or Machines vs. Reformers, in Louisiana it was Longs vs. Anti-Longs.
 The Longs’ political control over the state, especially in the early days, was almost total.
-Louisiana became the ultimate populist state and that would shape policy and provide services for the poor for decades to come.
 For better or worse it was the Long era that gave Louisiana its colorful political image as popularized in books and movies.
 It is an image that we still laugh at and suffer from today.

-Errol’s Laborde’s book, “Mardi Gras: Chronicles of the New Orleans Carnival” (Pelican Publishing Company, 2013), is available at local bookstores and at book websites.
+BOOK ANNOUNCEMENT: Errol’s Laborde’s new book, “Mardi Gras: Chronicles of the New Orleans Carnival” (Pelican Publishing Company, 2013), has been released.
+It is now available at local bookstores and at book web sites.